Carl-Maxwell/promulgation.ninja/README.md

 can be provided by Promulgation.ninia.
 Two example use cases are embedded Contact Us forms on websites, and email questionnaires.

-- [ ] creating, viewing, editing, and deleting accounts
+- [ ] creating, viewing, editing accounts
+- [ ] deleting user accounts
 - [x] creating, and deleting sessions (log in, log out)
   - [x] multiple sessions
 - [ ] change password